nikkomiu/java_pipeline_base/README.md

-# Java Pipeline
+# Java Pipeline Base

-This cookbooks is designed for creating the base Docker image of the Java Pipeline example application.
+This cookbooks is designed for creating the base infrastructure Docker image of the Java Pipeline example application.
 It has been created to be built as a base image for Docker container application.

 ## Build Docker Image